-BMI is a reliable indicator of total body fat, which is linked to the risk of disease and death.
+Body Mass Index (BMI) BMI is a reliable indicator of total body fat, which is linked to the risk of disease and death.
 However, while the score is valid, it may overestimate body fat in those with a muscular build, and it may underestimate body fat in older persons or others without much muscle mass.

 Your waist circumference (which you can find by placing a measuring tape snugly around your waist) is a good indicator of your abdominal fat.
 This is another predictor of developing risk for heart disease and other illnesses.
 This risk increases with a waist measurement of over 40 inches in men and over 35 inches in women.

-The combination of your BMI and your waist circumference informs you of an increased risk for developing obesity-associated diseases or conditions.
+Risk of obesity-associated diseases The combination of your BMI and your waist circumference informs you of an increased risk for developing obesity-associated diseases or conditions.